 You can also take a look at which players have made the top five at Worlds most often, again with a few of our favorite takeaways included.

-All Professional Disc Golf World Champions: Open Women
+All Professional Disc Golf World Champions: FPO/Open Women

-Here is the list of every Open Women's disc golf world champion ever1:
+Here is the list of every FPO (AKA, Open Women) disc golf world champion ever1:

 |Year||Winner||Win Margin||Host City||Rounds Played||Top Prize||Prize Adjusted||Second Place|